yugabyte/terraform-provider-ybm/docs/resources/associate_metrics_exporter_cluster.md

 ---
 page_title: "ybm_associate_metrics_exporter_cluster Resource - YugabyteDB Aeon"
 description: |-
-  The resource to manage metrics export configuration for a cluster in YugabyteDB Aeon.
+  Use this resource to assign an export configuration (created using the ybm_integration resource) to a cluster for the export of cluster metrics.
+When assigned, cluster metrics are exported to the sink defined in the export configuration.
 ---

 # ybm_associate_metrics_exporter_cluster (Resource)

-The resource to manage metrics export configuration for a cluster in YugabyteDB Aeon.
+Use this resource to assign an export configuration (created using the `ybm_integration` resource) to a cluster for the export of cluster metrics.
+When assigned, cluster metrics are exported to the sink defined in the export configuration.

 ## Example Usage